 “For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
 Therefore let us draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.”

-Just a thought: with massive potential relational ramifications for how Jesus got to know His own Dad.
+This has massive potential relational ramifications for how Jesus got to know His own Dad – and how we get to know Him through His relationship with His Son.